-A client may optionally supply an HTTP Accept header.
-If a request body is present, the client shall provide a Content-Type header.
-If a response body is present, the server shall provide a Content-Type header.
-If the client does not provide a Content-Type header when required, the server shall return a 406 Not Acceptable status code.
-See Section 12 of RFC 2616.
+If a request message body is present, the client shall include a Content-Type header, as per section 14.17 of RFC 2616.
+If the client does not provide a Content-Type header when required or provides a media type in the Content-Type header that does not match with the existing resource media type, the server shall return an HTTP status code of 400 Bad Request.